Courtney Stodden Debuts Fiery Red Hair And Announces The Release Of Her New Album

-Courtney Stodden is no longer a blonde bombshell and has decided to take on the world as a redhead.
-The former reality television star ditched her blonde hair and debuted new red locks after announcing the release of her new album called Ember.
-It’s not certain if the dramatic change is permanent or if it’s just for the release of Stodden’s upcoming album or just a new look for a sexy photoshoot.
+Courtney Stodden is no longer a blonde bombshell, and has decided to take on the world as a redhead.
+The former reality television star ditched her blonde hair and debuted new red locks after announcing the release of her new album, Ember.
+It’s not certain if the dramatic change is permanent, or if it’s just for the release of Stodden’s upcoming album, or just a new look for a sexy photoshoot.

 The dramatic hair change occurred in the midst of Stodden’s divorce from estranged husband, Doug Hutchison.
 Since filing for a divorce, Stodden has turned to music to lift her spirits.
 Stodden surprised many and has received much praise for her singing skills from fans on Instagram.